No cheese on your main course

 No hot drinks with food

-Tea drinkers be warned: whenever you order a tea in Italy, it's going to be served with lemon and not milk.
-Italians generally find the British fixation with milky tea bizarre.
+Tea drinkers be warned: whenever you order a tea in Italy, it may be served with lemon, but not milk.
+Italians – like most Europeans – generally find the British fixation with milky tea bizarre.

 No walking and eating